jonesmo/data_science_projects/README.md

   * Established a metric for measuring strenuousness of school closure policies by country
   * Visualized results with matplotlib and seaborn
   * Tested significance of differences in death rates by strenuousness category; established that, as of several weeks into the pandemic, there was not yet a significant relationship between the choice to close schools in a country and its COVID death rate.

+### Flight Price Prediction (Regression)
+  * Enhanced feature space by feature engineering for dataset of ~25,000 flights taken from Google course
+  * Achieved RMSE of ~5.22 on predictions of flight price using Tensorflow regression model